-Hibernating myocardium occurs when significantly reduced blood flow affects a segment of the myocardium, causing dysfunction on a chronic basis.
-If blood flow is restored via PCI or surgical bypass grafting, the function can return to normal.
-Viability testing can help determine if myocardium is hibernating or completely infarcted.
-This testing is best performed using magnetic resonance imaging, or MRI, but can also be achieved with positron emission tomography, or PET, scanning, thallium myocardial perfusion imaging and dobutamine stress echocardiography.
+“Hibernating myocardium” refers to chronic regional myocardial dysfunction due to significantly reduced blood flow.
+Restoration of normal blood flow after PCI or surgical bypass grafting can lead to return of normal function.
+Viability testing can help to determine if the myocardium in a dysfunctional segment is hibernating or completely infarcted.
+This testing is best performed using magnetic resonance imaging (MRI) but can also be achieved with positron emission tomography (PET) scanning, thallium myocardial perfusion imaging, and dobutamine stress echocardiography.

 Congenital Coronary Anomalies

-1. Abrams J. Clinical Practice: Chronic Stable Angina.
-N Engl J Med.
+- Abrams J. N Engl J Med.
 2005;doi:10.1056/NEJMcp042317.

 - Arnett DK, et al. Circulation.
 2019;doi:10.1161/CIR.0000000000000678.

 - Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine; 2011, 9th edition

 - Chowdhury M, et al. Curr Treat Options Cardiovasc Med.
 2020;doi:10.1007/s11936-020-0803-7.